 Re-Development

-Traffic report has come back from Council as not supported.
-We don’t have any visibility on project team to understand this.

-The CW report on the financial viability report had been circulated in advance of the meeting.
+The financial viability report had been circulated in advance of the meeting.
 There was discussion about the implications for the planning decision.

-Much we cannot comment on or engage in for technical reasons, some implications for potential decision on scale but nothing particularly helpful for the 11th March planning meeting.
-Site visit is pencilled in for 2nd March.
+A site visit by the Planning Committee is pencilled in for 2nd March.

-Discussion of implications of further delay on Club’s financial position, with a range of theoretical options outlined.
-However limited ability to scope potential solutions until 11th March meeting.
+The implications of the further delay of the planning hearing on the Club’s financial position were discussed, with a range of theoretical options outlined.
+However it was agreed that there was a limited ability to scope potential solutions until after the 11th March meeting.

 Comms update

-Updated comms plan explained.
-Question over whether Creatrix (& other consultants) have been paid by Greenacre.
-Some sensitivity by organisations to signing open letter of support due to their own relationships with the Council.
-Support from Media Clash & Bath Magasine.
-Discussion of one sided coverage by Bath Chronicle in the previous week.
+An updated comms plan was explained.

+Concerns were expressed regarding the coverage by the Bath Chronicle in the previous week, but we cannot control or dictate just merely encourage a balanced approach with the media.

-ACTION: Carole to circulate draft of 3 mins speech to planning committee.
+It was agreed to circulate draft of the speech to the planning committee amongst the Board for approval.

-AGREED: Joy to be one of the speakers.

-Supporters to gather in advance of planning meeting – Creatrix considering how this should be organised.
+Creatrix are considering how supporters should be organised in advance of the planning meeting.

-ACTION: Joy, Nick & Carole to follow up influencers for support

 Relocation

-Bristol Rovers will help for a short time if necessary, but not for a season.

-Yate – pitch is good, not sure if changing rooms meet requirements, capacity is lower but lots of space for temporary expansions.
-Might prove a potential catchment area for more supporters but no public transport links.

-Chippenham still current favoured option, with the disadvantage of pitch/size but good transport for supporters.

-Paul also going to talk to Melksham but not a lot of space to drop things into.
+There was an update on the pros and cons of relocating at certain local clubs who have been approached.

+Property expertise on the Board

-4. Property expertise – nothing to add at this point
+There was nothing to add at this point, but we will need to strengthen our expertise during the actual development stage.

 Finances – Paul Williams unable to attend, papers circulated in advance

-Potentially some of the community foundations may be able to help with bridging.
-Christopher will look at the details of the league rules but would be surprised if no facility to enable loss & equity income tolerances.
-Discussion of issues around funding.
+Potentially some of the community charitable foundations in and around Bath may be able to help with bridging the cashflow gap with a loan.
+We will look at the details of the League’s rules, but would be surprised if there is no facility to enable loss and equity income tolerances.
+There was some discussion of issues around funding options.

-ACTION: Carole to send Christopher a copy of the league rules
+It was agreed we need to set up a Working Group to come up with tangible plans for bridging the financial gap and that it should include representatives from across the Club.

 Christopher left the meeting.

 Football update

-The mystery player coming on board is Lloyd James.

-There is a possibility we could get promoted – Paul produced analysis that suggested we could expect £50k more revenue and £50k more expenses.
-Promotion increases need for Clubs to have their own players and having to bring players in from all over the country as we are in a limited catchment area.
-If we are promoted, we will need a plan to manage supporter and manager expectations as people getting used to us winning.
+It was announced that Lloyd James has been signed.

+It was agreed that the sub group will provide an update on the end of season awards.

 Joy left at 8.30pm.

-No update on end of season awards.
-Still on for 18th April.

 Pricing

-Andrew circulated an analysis on pricing with 2 proposals for the potential leagues we could be in.
+Andrew circulated an analysis on pricing with two proposals for the potential leagues we could be in.

-AGREED: to put ticket prices up next season.

-ACTION: Jon & Andrew to recommend final figures for both leagues & policy on season tickets in event of relocation.
-To be signed off online before next meeting
+It was agreed that Jon and Andrew should recommend the final figures for both leagues and a policy on season tickets in the event of relocation.
+This should be signed off online before the next meeting

 Actions from last Board, Previous Board Meeting Minutes

-Michael to follow up with Paul, Jerry, Bob & Helen re StatsBomb.
-Also talk to Bob.

-Rainbow flags, armbands etc on the anti-homophobic

-Basil came to match on Saturday, seemed better.

-Acceptance of Minutes for January 2020: Proposed Shane Seconded Jon B
+Acceptance of Minutes for January 2020: Proposed Shane and Seconded by Jon B

-Society – Michael
+Society